 However, an application that uses == outside of a Session might produce unexpected results.
 This might occur even in some unexpected places.
 For example, if you put two detached instances into the same Set, both might have the same database identity (i.e., they represent the same row).
 JVM identity, however, is by definition not guaranteed for instances in a detached state.
 The developer has to override the equals() and hashCode() methods in persistent classes and implement their own notion of object equality.
 There is one caveat: never use the database identifier to implement equality.
 Use a business key that is a combination of unique, usually immutable, attributes.
 The database identifier will change if a transient object is made persistent.
 If the transient instance (usually together with detached instances) is held in a Set, changing the hashcode breaks the contract of the Set.
 Attributes for business keys do not have to be as stable as database primary keys; you only have to guarantee stability as long as the objects are in the same Set.
-See the Hibernate website for a more thorough discussion of this issue.
-Please note that this is not a Hibernate issue, but simply how Java object identity and equality has to be implemented.
+See the Hibernate issue, but simply how Java object identity and equality has to be implemented.

-12.1.4.
+13.1.4.
 Common issues